korcankaraokcu/PINCE/README.md

   * **Smart Scrolling:** When mouse wheeled, if scrollbar has reached it's maximum or minimum value, PINCE automatically disassembles the next available instruction(s).
 Instruction count can be changed from settings **[Done]**
   * **Smart Following:** If you press [space], PINCE automatically analyzes the selected instruction and if any location changing instruction is found, PINCE disassembles the address that's pointed by the instruction **[Done]**
   * **Travel History:** PINCE records your previous location when you jump to an address explicitly(e.g by pressing [space] or using "Go to expression" etc.).
 Right click->Back to go back to your previous location(s) **[Done]**
+  * **Bookmarking:** Bookmark menu is dynamically created when right clicked in the disassemble screen.
+So unlike Cheat Engine, PINCE lets you set unlimited number of bookmarks.
+List of bookmarks can also be viewed from View->Bookmarks in the MemoryView window **[Done]**
 - **Debugging** **[Working on it]**
   * Can interrupt and continue the inferior, Check wiki for instructions
 - **Code Injection** **[Done?]**